 Good progression from the Beginner modules to the Advanced lessons.

 I DON’T LIKE…

 I found it quite hard to use the platform.
 It often took me a few tries to find what I wanted.

 There is no way to practice speaking unless you pay for the Premium Plus plan.

 The free version allows access to most features but is limited in some ways.
-Paid subscriptions vary by length; the monthly plan costs $22.95, quarterly is $15.98 per month, and yearly is $7.50 per month.
+Paid subscriptions vary by length and type; the monthly plan is $8 for Basic, $25 for Premium, and $47 for Premium Plus.
+Monthly prices drop for longer subscription plans.